 A delicious boiled ham recipe that falls apart and melts in your mouth.
 This recipe is perfect for special occasions like Easter, Thanksgiving or Christmas dinner or anytime you are feeding a crowd of guests because its easy, doesn’t require a lot of your attention, and it works every time!

-Boiled ham is my favorite way to eat ham.
+Boiled ham is our families favorite way to eat ham.
 One because it tastes damn good, but also because its as easy as filling a pot with water, adding some seasonings, a few vegetables and walking away.

-I also get a ton of leftovers from this boiled ham so it makes lunches easy and delicious for Kevin over the next few days.
+I also get a ton of leftovers when I am boiling a ham so it makes lunches easy and delicious for Kevin and I over the next few days.
 I usually pick a big ass ham regardless of how many people were having over just to make sure I have leftovers.

 A meal that’s easy for entertaining but also makes my life easier during the week as well is a win win!

-I always make this boiled ham with water because broth can get too salty, but you can use any liquid you choose.
+I always make this boiled ham recipe with water because broth can get too salty, but you can use any liquid you choose.
 I like it sometimes with Apple Juice or Apple Cider.
 You could use Orange Juice… Or a mix… Whatever you feel like.

 Don’t forget to save the bone.
 Once you get the meat off, throw it in a freezer bag and into the freezer.
 Then later on, make split pea soup or some other ham soup with it.
 It will make your soup so much better than ordinary broth!